Steven B. Burg, Ph.D.

 I have also developed a scholarly interest in issues of social history and community memory as they relate to the communities of Central Pennsylvania and the

 Cumberland Valley region.
-I have undertaken several projects considering how the region's history is remembered, celebrated, and ocassionally forgotten.
+I have undertaken several projects considering how the region's history is remembered, celebrated, and occasionally forgotten.

 In addition to serving as chair of the History and